Luisin07/Agente-Carreiras-Project/README.md

 ## How to Run

-1. Open the notebook via the Colab button above
+1. Open the notebook via the Colab link above
 2. Run the first cell and paste your OpenAI API key when prompted
-3. Run all cells — the full F1→F4 pipeline executes automatically
+3. Run all cells — the full F1 to F4 pipeline executes automatically
-4. The final report prints structured JSON output for each stage plus a markdown feedback summary
+4. The final report prints structured JSON output for each stage plus a Markdown feedback summary

 ---